pgxman/pgxman/CONTRIBUTING.md

 If you are interested in sending a PR for your feature, please let us know this in your issue.
 We would be happy to discuss implementation details with you.

+### Missing or incorrect documentation

+We welcome issues or PRs for our documentation.
+Documentation is generated from the markdown files in `docs`.

+Note that `docs/cli` and `docs/man` are automatically generated from the code, so updates to these files need to be made to their respective `internal/cmd/pgxman` files, then run `make docs`.

+For information about previewing the docs locally, please see [docs/README.md](docs/README.md).

 Thanks!